All Episodes

 Well, what if they already have them?

-Uh then it makes sense.
+Then it makes sense.

-You gotta let them keep centrifuges in.
+You've got to let them keep centrifuges in.

-But okay, so you're you're looking at they've already got the nukes, and that's why we're doing what we're doing.
+But okay, so you're looking at they've already got the nukes, and that's why we're doing what we're doing.

-They've already beat us to the punch, they've got the nukes, so we can't get an agreement that would make it look like they are doing away with what they need to make them because they've already got them.
+So we can't get an agreement that would make it look like they are doing away with what they need to make them because they've already got them.

 Correct.

-And so Obama's paying them not to use them.
+And so Obama's paying them not to use them?

 He's paying them to shut up for a while.